Web Proxy Testing

 Multi-User Testing

-- Open the target application in different containers (Admin in Container 1, Regular User in Container 2)
+- Open the target in different containers (Admin in Container 1, Regular User in Container 2)

 - Register each container as a separate credential in the popup